 Last Major Update:

+This season the corn maze and pumpkin patch opens up in late September.
 Pick your own pumpkin off the vine from their patch.
 Take a scenic wagon ride through the property and to the patch.
 Enjoy their cornfield maze, flashlight maze on Friday and Saturday nights, playground, farm barnyard and hillbilly golf.
-General admission is $8 per person.
+General admission is per person.
 Open Friday through Sunday in October and the first weekend in November.
 They also feature a haunt attraction called Hollow of Horrors.
 Their address is 291 Shady Grove Rd., Pontotoc, MS 38863.
 It is located 33 miles west of Tupelo.